Lindisfarne

 Lindisfarne, also known as Holy Island, is a tidal island off the northeast coast of England, which constitutes the civil parish of Holy Island in Northumberland.
 Holy Island has a recorded history from the 6th century AD; it was an important centre of Celtic Christianity under Saints Aidan, Cuthbert, Eadfrith, and Eadberht of Lindisfarne.
 The island was originally home to a monastery, which was destroyed during the Viking invasions but re-established as a priory following the Norman Conquest of England.
-Other notable sites built on the island are St Mary the Virgin parish church (originally built in 635 CE and restored in 1860), Lindisfarne Castle, several lighthouses and other navigational markers, and a complex network of lime kilns.
-In the present day, the island is an Area of Outstanding Natural Beauty and a hotspot for historical tourism and bird watching.
-As of February 2020, the island had three pubs, a hotel and a post office as well as a museum.
+Other notable sites built on the island are St Mary the Virgin parish church (originally built in AD 635 and restored in 1860), Lindisfarne Castle, several lighthouses and other navigational markers, and a complex network of lime kilns.
+The island is part of the Northumberland Coast National Landscape and a hotspot for historical tourism and bird watching.

 Name and etymology

 Name

 Both the Parker and Peterborough versions of the Anglo-Saxon Chronicle for 793 record the Old English name Lindisfarena.

 In the 9th-century Historia Brittonum the island appears under its Old Welsh name Medcaut.
 The philologist Andrew Breeze, following up on a suggestion by Richard Coates, proposes that the name derived from Latin Medicata [Insula] (English: Healing [Island]), owing perhaps to the island's reputation for medicinal herbs.

 The name Holy Island was in use by the 11th century when it appears in Latin as 'Insula Sacra'.
 The reference was to Saints Aidan and Cuthbert.

 In the present day, Holy Island is the name of the civil parish and native inhabitants are known as Islanders.
 The Ordnance Survey uses Holy Island for both the island and the village, with Lindisfarne listed either as an alternative name for the island or as a name of 'non-Roman antiquity'.
 "Locally the island is rarely referred to by its Anglo-Saxon name of Lindisfarne" (according to the local community website).
 More widely, the two names are used somewhat interchangeably.
 Lindisfarne is invariably used when referring to the pre-conquest monastic settlement, the priory ruins and the castle.
 The combined phrase "the Holy Island of Lindisfarne" has begun to be used more frequently in recent times, particularly when promoting the island as a destination for tourists and pilgrims alike.